jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/03_OpenTelemetry/01_collector_pipeline_traces/index.md

 kubectl logs $otelpod
 ```

-### Step 2.
-Update the current Trace Pipeline
+## B) Update the current Trace Pipeline

-A. Edit the OpenTelemetryCollector object
+1. Edit the OpenTelemetryCollector object

 We'll edit the opentelemetry manifest and change the Trace pipeline to process spans.
 Each task will always start with the `memory_limiter` - end with the `batch` processor.